-- As per the Screenshot, we can see below, we have collected data of some cricketers against the runs they have made in a particular series.
+- As per the image below, you can see that we have collected data of cricketers and the runs they have made in a particular series.

-- Now, for this we need another tail, we have to get the expected runs to had to be scored by each batsman.
+- For this, we need another tail; we have to get the expected runs to be scored by each batsman.

-- For the expected runs column we will find the average runs for each player by dividing our sum of counts by the sum of runs as follows.
+- We will find the average runs for each player for the expected runs column by dividing our sum of counts by the sum of runs as follows.

 Now to find P-Value for this particular expression, the formula for that is TDIST(x, deg_freedom, tails).

-- x = the range of our data, which are runs
+- x = range of our data, which are runs

 - deg_freedom = range of the data of our expected values.